ShahsTestingZone/100-Days-of-Kotlin/log.md

 - Redesign the old app from the Udemy Course to use new libraries.
 - Do the Android Development Advance Course
 - Start the AWS Developer Course since now i know how to use code.
-- Build My own Project.
+- Build my own project.
 - Do Android tutotiral for AWS AppSync/Amplify.
 Some Knowledge on NodeJS is required.

+Today i haven't done any coding, but I am creating a plan of action for the following days to come.

 ### Day 30: December 22nd, 2021 (Wednesday)